equinor/fusion-workspace/README.md

 ## Updating package dependencies

-To update all package dependencies, use the command `pnpm run bump-deps` to open the interactive pnpm package update propt in the terminal.
+To update all package dependencies, use the command `pnpm run bump-deps` to open the interactive pnpm package update prompt in the terminal.